zoctarine/vibes/fiction-writer/text-statistics/README.md

-# Text Statistics
+# Text Statistics MCP server

+> [!NOTE]
+> Part of the [vibes](https://github.com/vibes) playground.
+>
+> *"Vibes" are a quick experiments, mostly built by AI with prompt guidance.
+Expect rough edges – it's not production-ready, likely buggy, and definitely not example code, but it works..somehow.
+Think of it as a snapshot from my AI coding playground.*

+## The Idea
+Have some control over how text statistics are calculated while analysing manuscripts... with AI

+## The Result

+MCP is rising in popularity.
+Why not try it out?

 A modular TypeScript library and server for analyzing text, designed for integration with the Model Context Protocol (MCP).

 This project provides tools and APIs to extract detailed statistics and insights from text, including word and character counts, sentence and paragraph analysis, estimated reading time, and page count calculations for various formats.

 ## Features